 A hedge trimmer is a gardening tool used to prune hedges and bushes.
 Trimmers can be manual or powered.
 Manual trimmers, also called hedge clippers, are large shears with long handles for reaching over the tops of bushes.
 Manual trimmers are low-cost but often labor-intensive.
 They can be a great option for when you only need to occasionally trim tree branches.

-Power hedge trimmers have a motor that is powered by gas, electricity or battery and cut in both directions with a long, toothed blade called a cutting bar.
+Power hedge trimmers have a motor that is powered by gas, electricity or a battery, and cut in both directions with a long, toothed blade called a cutting bar.
 To trim bushes, you simply turn the trimmer on and move the cutting bar over the bush in slow, steady movements.
 This guide will primarily focus on powered hedge trimmers, which are the best hedge trimmers for large and intensive landscaping jobs.

 Best uses for a hedge trimmer: